Kotlin/kotlinx.coroutines/docs/flow.md

 ### Terminal flow operators

-Terminal operators on flows are _suspending functions_ that start collection of a flow.
+Terminal operators on flows are _suspending functions_ that start a collection of the flow.
 The [collect] operator is the most basic one, but there are other terminal operators for
 convenience: